 Born in West End Hammersmith but raised in East End Dagenham, Londoner McLean began his career as a junior at Leyton Orient, where he played forty league games as a teenager.
 But at 19 he dropped into the Conference playing for Aldershot Town and then Grays Athletic.
 It was McLean’s goal every two games record at the Essex side that saw Peterborough United’s legendary non-league scouting tentacles reach for his services – back in the League, in four years Aaron extended that strike rate as he bagged 80+ goals.

 McLean departed the KCOM Stadium in January 2014 following two loan spells at Ipswich Town and Birmingham City.
 At Ipswich he caused a Twitter outrage when he bemoaned the state of the Suffolk county town’s feeble retail offer.
-He signed for Bradford City but he never managed to match his previous form at Valley Parade and by 2015 he moved to Barnet.
+He signed for Bradford City but never managed to match his previous form at Valley Parade and by 2015 he moved to Barnet.
 After half a season in North London he headed east, again dropping to the fifth tier with Ebbsfleet United.
-He started with goals aplenty but then suffered a serious knee injury, by 2018 he was a peripheral figure and drifted out of the first team.
+He started with goals aplenty but then suffered a serious knee injury, which eventually prompted his retirement in May 2018.

 Between 2003 and 2006 McLean was capped five times for the England C team, the squad drawn from the cream of non-league talent.